scientificcomputing/scifem/README.md

 ### `spack`
 The spack package manager is the recommended way to install scifem, and especially on HPC systems.
-First, clone the spack repository and enable spack
+For information about the package see: [spack-package: py-scifem](https://packages.spack.io/package.html?name=py-scifem) First, clone the spack repository and enable spack

 ```bash